 We developed a Reciprocal Consultation Guide to strengthen the ability of our partner agencies to provide each other with quality cross-disciplinary consultation.

 We have provided support groups for domestic violence survivors with mental health concerns that were co-facilitated by a DV advocate and MH service provider utilizing the Seeking Safety curriculum.

-For DV Advocates
+Toolkit for DV Advocates

-For MH Service Providers
+Toolkit for MH Service Providers

 To download a summary of this information click here.